tigerlcl/tigerlcl.github.io/index.md

 I am a Ph.D. student at the [Data Science and Analytics Thrust](https://dsa.hkust-gz.edu.cn/), Information Hub, The Hong Kong University of Science and Technology (Guangzhou).
 Currently, I am a member of the [DIAL](https://github.com/HKUSTDial), supervised by [Prof. Nan Tang](https://nantang.github.io/) and co-supervised by [Prof. Yuyu Luo](https://luoyuyu.vip/).
-Also, I am the founder and CEO of [Paradoox AI](https://paradoox.ai/).
+Also, I am the founder and CEO of [Paradoox AI](https://paradoox.ai/), a FinTech startup company focused on AI-driven fund investment and evaluation.

-I got enrolled in The Chinese University of Hong Kong (CUHK) for my undergraduate study, and then received my B.Eng degree in Information Engineering (with minor in Computer Science) in 2020.
-After graduation, I worked as a Data Scientist at [Measurable AI](https://measurable.ai/en-US/), a Silicon-Valley-Born AI startup company, for more than 3 years.
-I was gracefully admitted to HKUST(GZ) in Spring 2024.

-## Research Interests
 I focus on LLM-based application research.
-Below are some stunning topics I am working on:
-- Good Data For AI: data cleaning and transformation, [MegaTran](https://github.com/HKUSTDial/megatran).
-- Good AI For Fund Investment: Project Leader on [DeepFund](https://github.com/HKUSTDial/DeepFund).
+Below are some stunning topics I am working on: (1) Good Data For AI: data cleaning and transformation, see [MegaTran](https://github.com/HKUSTDial/megatran); (2) Good AI For Fund Investment: Project Leader on [DeepFund](https://github.com/HKUSTDial/DeepFund).

 ## News
 - **[Sep.
 2025]** One paper is accepted by NeurIPS 2025.
 See you in San Diego, USA, in Dec.
 2025!